 (2) A licence under the principal Act cannot impose any standards, specifications, or conditions in respect of a pipeline described in subclause (1) except to the extent that they relate to the operation or maintenance of the pipeline.

 [Division 9 (cl.
-45) deleted by No. 58 of 1999 s.
+45) deleted: No. 58 of 1999 s.
 44(2).]

 Division 10 — Zoning legislation